karthikgolakaram79/github-crash-course/README.md

 # Important Intructions

-This is for github learning
+This is for git & github learning